OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Missing Google Over-The-Air (OTA) certificates are another sign of a custom ROM, as on stock Android builds, OTA updates use Google's public certificates [3].

+##### Bypassing Root-Detection

+You can use a number of techniques to bypass these checks, most of which were introduced in the "Reverse Engineering and Tampering" chapter:

+1. Renaming binaries.
+For example, in some cases simply renaming the "su" binary to something else is enough to defeat root detection (try not to break your enviroment though!).
+2. Unmounting /proc to prevent reading of process lists etc.
+2. Using Frida or Xposed to hook APIs on the Java and native layers.
+By doing this, you can hide files and processes, hide the actual content of files, or return all kinds of bogus values the app requests;
+3. Hooking low-level APIs using Kernel modules.
+4. Patching the app to remove the checks.

 #### Static Analysis

 Check the original or decompiled source code for the presence of root detection mechanisms, and compare them against the following criteria: